petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations.md

 **At a Glance**

-* New Sales Foundation deck has been introduce with the following concepts:
+* A Sales Foundation deck has been introduced with:
   * Consistent slides as a foundation and toolbox
   * Unified look and feel aligned to Liferay design guidelines
   * Flexibility for sales representatives to tailor as needed
   * Local autonomy with global alignment
-    * Reducing time to prepare for pitches
+  * Reduced time to prepare for pitches
   * Single deck for Liferay and Partner sales teams

 ## Background